Culture of Memphis, Tennessee: Television

 A wide variety of local television stations also serves the market area.
 The major network television affiliates are WMC 5 (NBC), WREG 3 (CBS), WATN 24 (ABC), WHBQ 13 (FOX), WLMT 30 (CW), and WPXX 50 (Ion).
 The area is also served by two PBS stations: WKNO 10 and WLJT 11.

 Radio

 Diverse formats can be found on the radio dial throughout the Memphis area.
-Two of the several stations of note include WMC-FM (99.7 FM, popularly known as FM 100), a leading Hot AC station; and the historic WDIA-AM (1070 AM), the first African-American-operated radio station in the US.
+Two of the several stations of note include WLFP (99.7 FM, "99.7 The Wolf"), a country station — formerly WMC-FM (FM 100), which was a leading Hot AC station for more than 30 years — and the historic WDIA (1070 AM), the first African-American-operated radio station in the US.
 WHER the first "All-Girl" radio station was founded in Memphis by record producer Sam Phillips in 1955.
 WHBQ-AM and WMPS-AM broadcasting personalities Rick Dees, Wink Martindale, and Scott Shannon are now nationally known.
 WEVL (89.9 FM) is a volunteer-run-and-supported station where the many DJs are expert collectors in their musical provinces.